graeme-lockley/my-playbook/website/docs/shift-left/static-code-analysis/lint-bicep.md

 ~/scripts
 ```

 The purpose of this script is to perform all linting of bicep scripts returning 0 should there be no warnings and non 0 otherwise.
-The following is an example script that lints all of the `*.bicep` files in the project's infra directory
+The following is an example script that lints all of the `*.bicep` files in the project's infra directory.

 ```bash
 #!/usr/bin/env bash